nsbajaj/BTS630_Project/BTS530/Iteration1.md

 ### Sign Out

 * **Main Success Scenario**
-  * If the user clicks on the “Sign out” button to sign out, the user will be sign out and the user will be redirected to Sign In page.
+  * If the user clicks on the “Sign out” button, the user will be sign out and the user will be redirected to Sign In page.
   * If the user forgets to sign out, or if the user tries to close the tab/window, they will be prompted with a message box stating that they will be signed out once they press “OK” and that they’ve acknowledged that.
 If they press “Cancel”, it will simply close the message box.

 * **Alternate Flow**